Preston-Landers/speakur-discussion/components/speakur-discussion/README.md

 commenting.
 Anonymous users (only) will have their IP address and approximate geographic location saved with the comment although this is not revealed to other users, and is not saved in the case of registered users.

-* The 'target' of the thread is determined by the containing page's URL by default (window.location.url).
+* The 'target' of the thread is determined by the containing page's URL by default (`window.location.url`).
 However you can specify a different 'topic ID' by setting the `href` attribute, usually to a URL but it can be anything.
 The href attribute becomes the effective thread unique ID.
-The generic demo thread uses 'demo1' as a thread ID.
+The generic demo thread uses `demo1` as a thread ID.

 ```
     <speakur-discussion